Noise Levels in Chicago, IL | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Chicago

 Average noise levels for Chicago residents, grouped by direction from the center of Chicago.
-Eastern Chicago carries the highest population-weighted average; Northern Chicago carries the lowest.
-Just 49% of residents in Northern Chicago live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Eastern Chicago.
+The highest population-weighted average is in the Cicero and Berwyn areas (eastern Chicago); the lowest is in the Elgin, Schaumburg, and Hoffman Estates areas (northwestern Chicago), where just 27% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Normal conversation an arm’s length away